puppetlabs/gettext-setup-gem/README.md

 [Sinatra](www.sinatrarb.com/) web app.
 It is fully functional, and you should be able to just do `bundle install && rackup` to get things working.
-The `/` route will show some messages in the locale that best fits your `Accept-Language` header (additional translations most welcome !)
+The `/` route will show some messages in the locale that best fits your `Accept-Language` header (additional translations most welcome!)
 The `/show` route will just report the negotiated locale.

 This project sets the default locale to English.
 If the user has set a different locale in their browser preferences, and we support the user's preferred locale, strings and data formatting will be customized for that locale.